Do I Qualify for FSA? Financial Aid Basics

 To determine your eligibility for Federal Student Aid (FSA) at Grantham, you must first meet the following criteria:

-- Complete and submit a Free Application for Federal Student Aid (FAFSA).
-(View the video below for important information on completing the FAFSA.)
+- Complete and submit a Free Application for Federal Student Aid (FAFSA – See video below)

 - Have a high school diploma or General Education Development (GED) certificate